jhogan/core/STYLE.md

 // CONVENTIONS

-Common method names:

-    clear: Clears the state of an object or the collected data in a collection object

-    demand: Raise an exception if the state of an object is invalid.

-How to break lines for method invocations or class instantiation:

-    call_to_a_method(
-        'This line was too long'
-    )

-    raise Exception(
-        'There was a long and verbose issues that I need to explain...'
-    )

 Document the conventions for writting event properties and handlers

-Public method shouldn't be abbreviations unless the abbreviations is extremely common:

-    # Good
-    req.ajax()

-    # Bad
-    req.ptch()

 This isn't such a big deal with private methods as long as they are clear enough for developers of the class (as opposed to users).